daveklee/taptaptrack/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-MIT License - feel free to use this code for your own projects!
+Feel free to use this code for your own projects!